 "From a taste standpoint, king crab really stands alone," he says.
 "I don't think we ever get someone disappointed in this meal.
 If you've had it, you love it."

-Chef Choy says here are three reasons it's so good.
-First of all, Alaska king crab is way bigger than any other crab out there.
+Chef Choy says there are three reasons Alaska king crab is so good.
+First, it's way bigger than any other crab out there.
 And yet it's much more delicate and soft in appearance.
-It's loaded with what Chef Choy describes as "sweetness and meatiness" unlike any other crab meat in the world.
+It's loaded with what Chef Choy describes as a "sweetness and meatiness" unlike any other crab meat in the world.

-Then, there's the healthy factor—it's a leaner protein than other crab meats, low in both fat and calories.
+Then, there's the health factor — it's a leaner protein than other crab meats, low in both fat and calories.
 It comes in at around 100 calories and 19 grams of protein per 100 grams of meat.
-Alaska King crab is rich in high-quality protein and omega-3 fatty acids.
+Alaska king crab is rich in high-quality protein and omega-3 fatty acids.
 It's good for your heart, muscles, joints, eyes and even your brain!

-Alaska implements stringent catch rules and stock rebuilding plans which limit the total allowable catch to a small fraction of the adult male king crab population, Chef Choy says.
+Chef Choy explains that Alaska implements stringent catch rules and stock rebuilding plans which limit the total allowable catch to a small fraction of the adult male king crab population.
 There's only so much of it available.
-Travelers need to be on the look out to make sure that the king crab they're ordering while in Alaska is actually from Alaska (versus a lower-quality Russian crab that is appearing more and more, Chef Choy says).
-When it's the real deal, it's allure is hard to resist, like a taste of wild Alaska.
+Travelers need to be on the lookout to make sure that the king crab they're ordering while in Alaska is actually from Alaska (versus a lower-quality Russian crab that, accodring to Choy, is appearing more and more).
+When it's the real deal, its allure is hard to resist, like a taste of wild Alaska.

 "I love that Alaska king crab is always wild caught, harvested in the pristine and hazardous waters off Alaska's coast," he says.
 "The romanticism of the adventure and struggle to harvest Alaska king crab never wanes for me."

-In the kitchen at Foraker, he carefully steams the Alaska king crab legs whole to maintain moisture.
-Preparing the legs whole allows the crab meat to cook in its own juices, which results in a more succulent flavor, he says.
-Then, his team splits the legs so guests aren't getting too messy.
+When it’s on the menu at Foraker, the team carefully steams the Alaska king crab legs whole to maintain moisture.
+Preparing the legs whole allows the crab meat to cook in its own juices, which results in a more succulent flavor, Choy says.
+Then, the team splits the legs so guests don't get too messy.
 It's then plated alongside local root vegetables that are seasonally available, rice or potatoes, some lemon and a big bowl of melted butter.

-The butter adds umami taste and savoriness to it, and Chef Choy says a side of lemon adds acidity, both key enhancing the king crab's flavor.
+The butter adds umami taste and savoriness to it, and a side of lemon adds acidity — both key in enhancing the king crab's flavor.

-That sweet, juicy meat dipped in butter is Chef Wes Choy's go-to recommenadation.
+That sweet, juicy meat dipped in butter is Chef Wes Choy's go-to recommendation.

 Insider tips, inspiration and deals — delivered straight to your inbox.